Mudoker/furniture-recognition-model/README.md

 Note 2 (Only applicable to EDA Dataset): Once the dataset is obtained, create a new `data` folder at the root of the project and then put the zip file into the `data/raw` subfolder (create one if not exist).
 Ensure not to alter the name of the zip file.

+Note 3 (Only for preprocessing): This note pertains specifically to the preprocessing notebook file.
+When you execute this file, a pop-up message will appear on your screen seeking confirmation for actions that may alter or remove data (destructive actions).
+To proceed with the process, you must enter either "y" or "yes" in the confirmation pop-up window.
+Any other keystroke will terminate the process.
+If you intend to re-run the entire preprocessing notebook and confirm all pop-up messages, entering "y" or "yes" at each prompt is necessary.

 [Dataset for EDA](https://rmiteduau-my.sharepoint.com/personal/bao_nguyenthien_rmit_edu_vn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fbao_nguyenthien_rmit_edu_vn%2FDocuments%2FFurniture_Data%2Ezip&parent=%2Fpersonal%2Fbao_nguyenthien_rmit_edu_vn%2FDocuments&ga=1)

 [Processed Dataset](https://rmiteduau-my.sharepoint.com/:u:/g/personal/s3927776_student_rmit_edu_au/Ec3FSIyZfBdDi8SvBxrMuh4BaKMLwDFfFZu9QLpKcx8WgA?e=snVpuQ)